Victoria Park railway station, Melbourne

-Victoria Park railway station is located on the Mernda and Hurstbridge lines in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Abbotsford, and it opened on 8 May 1888 as Collingwood.
-It was renamed Victoria Park on 1 May 1909.
+Victoria Park railway station is a commuter railway station on the Mernda and Hurstbridge lines, part of the Melbourne railway network.
+It serves the north-eastern Melbourne suburb of Abbotsford in Victoria, Australia.
+Victoria Park is an elevated unstaffed station, featuring two side platforms.
+It opened on 8 May 1888, with the current platforms provided in 1959 and station provided in 1981.

-A former goods yard is located adjacent to Platform 1, whilst a stabling siding, capable of holding two stabled trains, is located at the Down (northern) end of the station.
+Initially opened as Collingwood, the station was given its current name of Victoria Park on 1 May 1909.
+A former goods yard is located adjacent to Platform 1, whilst a stabling siding, capable of holding two stabled trains, is located at the down (northern) end of the station.

 History

 Victoria Park station opened on 8 May 1888 and, until 1901, the station was the terminus of the Collingwood to Heidelberg railway line.
 Until a direct connection with the Melbourne CBD was opened in 1901 between Princes Bridge and Collingwood Town Hall, the only connection to the city centre was via the indirect Inner Circle line.

 On 21 March 1959, the station platforms were damaged by a fire that occurred at a nearby timber yard.

 In 1981, the present pebbledash station buildings were provided, with the original timber pylons that supported the former buildings removed soon after.

 The station is adjacent to Victoria Park, the former home of the Collingwood Football Club between 1892 and 1999.
 Large numbers of people used Victoria Park station to travel to and from AFL matches played at the stadium.

 Announced as part of a $21.9 million package in the 2022/23 Victorian State Budget, Victoria Park, alongside other stations, will receive accessibility upgrades, the installation of CCTV and platform shelters.
 The development process will begin in late 2022 or 2023, with a timeline for the upgrades to be released once construction has begun.